-The line between moxie and mayhem is a fine one, and McGregor walks it.
+The line between moxie and mayhem is fine, and McGregor walks it.
 Here’s how:

 Moxie punches its way to the top.

-Moxie is often honed somewhere on the way from rags to riches, and that’s true in the case of McGregor.
-He was born to working class parents in one of Dublin’s rougher neighborhoods.
-As a teen, he found an outlet for his outsized aggression in the boxing ring and began training at the Crumlin Boxing Club at the age of eleven.
+Moxie is often honed somewhere on the way from rags to riches, which is true in McGregor’s case.
+He was born to working-class parents in one of Dublin’s rougher neighborhoods.
+As a teen, he found an outlet for his excessive aggression in the boxing ring and began training at the Crumlin Boxing Club at eleven.
 He found success there and won the Dublin Novice Championship.

 He began apprenticing as a plumber but abandoned it to pursue a career as a fighter.
 He found his way into Mixed Martial Arts and established himself as a dominant force in fighting.
-He’s held multiple mixed martial arts titles in featherweight and lightweight categories, and even became the first fighter to hold titles in two different weight divisions simultaneously.
-In 2018, he crossed back over into boxing and took on Floyd Meriwether, Jr., who defeated him.
+He’s held multiple mixed martial arts titles in the featherweight and lightweight categories and even became the first fighter to simultaneously hold titles in two different weight divisions.
+In 2018, he crossed into boxing and took on Floyd Meriwether, Jr., who defeated him.

-It takes moxie to punch your way to the top, and McGregor has it.
+McGregor has it; it takes moxie to punch your way to the top.

 Moxie knows when and where to fight.

-But even in the midst of wild success, McGregor has struggled to control his pugnacious, pugilistic impulses.
+But even amid wild success, McGregor has struggled to control his pugnacious, pugilistic impulses.

 Last year just days before an event in New York, McGregor hurled a hand truck at a bus, injuring some of his fellow UFC fighters inside.
-The injuries were serious enough that two of the fighters were forced to cancel subsequent matches.
+The injuries were severe enough that two fighters were forced to cancel subsequent matches.
 McGregor was charged with assault and criminal mischief.

-Earlier this month, McGregor again found him hot water, this time after swatting a phone out of a fan’s hand when he attempted to snap a picture outside a club.
-McGregor then walked away with the phone, and walked into charges of strong-armed robbery and criminal mischief.
+Earlier this month, McGregor again found him hot water after swatting a phone out of a fan’s hand when he attempted to snap a picture outside a club.
+McGregor then walked away with the phone and walked into charges of strong-armed robbery and criminal mischief.

-But these incidents pale in comparison to the seriousness of the allegations McGregor now faces.
+But these incidents pale compared to the seriousness of the allegations McGregor now faces.

 All of these incidents are recent, well into McGregor’s success.
-It begs the question: why now?
-McGregor has built an empire in and out of the ring, raking in millions for his fights and millions more in his outside business ventures.
+So it begs the question: why now?
+McGregor has built an empire in and out of the ring, raking millions for his fights and more in his outside business ventures.
 Why threaten all of that with impulsive foolishness and destruction?

-Then again, will McGregor’s controversies actually undermine his empire, or do his fans actually revel in it?
+Then again, will McGregor’s controversies undermine his empire, or do his fans revel in it?